Largentière

 Largentière (/fr/; Occitan: L'Argentièira) is a subprefecture and commune of the Ardèche department in the Auvergne-Rhône-Alpes region in Southern France.

 It is located in the narrow valley of the Ligne, approximately 10 km (6.2 mi) southwest of Aubenas.
-With a population of 1,573 as of 2020, Largentière is the second-least populated subprefecture in France after Castellane in Alpes-de-Haute-Provence.
+With a population of 1,450 as of 2023, Largentière is the least populated subprefecture in France.

 Its name, adopted in the 13th century in place of its more ancient name Segualeriae (Ségualières), refers to the silver mines in the area between the 10th and 15th centuries, when the silver-bearing lead ores in intrusive veins in the Largentières sandstone were exploited under the authority of the Counts of Toulouse and the Bishops of Viviers, whose title Barons de Largentière was linked to the bishopric.

 Economy and transportation

 A busy industrial town in the nineteenth century, when it housed silk mills, its principal industry is now tourism.
 Its only railroad station was demolished in 1982, leaving the town accessible only by road.